 Let’s be honest, the first weeks of this new year have got 2021 feeling a lot like 2020 part 2.

-With new or extended lockdowns keeping an ever increasing number of people away from the office, working from home is soon to enjoy it’s 1 year anniversary as the ‘new normal’.
+With new or extended lockdowns keeping an ever-increasing number of people away from the office, working from home is soon to enjoy the 1 year anniversary of the ‘new normal’.

-So what can you do?
-Well, you can certainly make sure that you’re comfortable while working from home, and create a home office environment which is conducive to both helping you work, and allowing you to unwind after a long day.
+All you can do is to make sure that you’re comfortable while working from home and create a home office environment which is conducive to both helping you work, and allowing you to unwind after a long day.

 With a good amount of home office experience under our belts, we’re here to offer you Zyro’s top tips for ensuring

 1. Location, location, location

 Just because there’s space for a small desk and folding chair in your storage closet doesn’t mean it’s the best place to set up your home workstation.

 If you’re working 8+ hours a day, you need to find a space that is going to give you plenty of space to think and won’t drive you crazy.